TEXflip/AppliedRoboticsStudentInterface/README.md

 - bool MISSION_PLANNING = true; for Mission 2

 **MISSION 1:**
-Victim are chosen in in oreder if their number.
+Victim are chosen in in oreder of their number.
 The robot drives over all victims in order from lowest number to the heighest
 <img src="./imgs/Mission_1_simulator.jpeg" width="230">

 **MISSION 2:**